Santa Fe Reveals the Danger of Being a Substitute Teacher in Era of School Shootings

-It was only his third time substitute teaching at the Santa Fe, Texas, high school when 17-year-old Dimitrious Pagourtzis allegedly opened fire in the art building early in the morning on May 18, killing 10 people and injuring 10 others.
-Briscoe wasn’t familiar with the classroom; he didn’t know any of the students.
-But the 24-year-old substitute teacher found himself grabbing the first table he could see to create the beginnings of a barricade to block the doors.
-He told the students to lay on the ground and cover their mouths with their hands to soften the sound of their screams.
-He shut off the lights.
-He locked the doors.
-He had never participated in an active shooting drill at Santa Fe High School before, but his protective instincts kicked in.

-The shooter never entered Briscoe’s classroom.
-As he hid in the classroom, two other substitute teachers — Cynthia Tisdale and Glenda Ann Perkins — were shot and killed.

-Briscoe’s reality — though, he says, it still feels like a dream — is a nightmare for any teacher.
+Of the 10 people killed inside Santa Fe High School on May 18, two were teachers.
+And both Glenda Ann Perkins and Cynthia Tisdale were substitutes – standing in for a regular instructors who might have better known the school, the exits, the emergency procedures and the students whose lives were suddenly in peril.

+Their deaths distilled a dilemma for substitutes across the country.
 As educators in the United States grapple with the chance a shooting could occur with preparations, training programs and drills, substitute teachers are often put in a precarious place.
 The classrooms they inhabit are foreign rather than their second homes.
 Sometimes, they aren’t given keys to lock a classroom’s door.
 Other times, the classroom doors lock automatically but they are unaware of proper protocol.
 Indeed, the possibility of having to escape or hide in an unfamiliar place at a moment’s notice presents an additional set of challenges for substitute teachers — not just for ensuring their own safety, but for protecting the lives of the students they just met.

 “It’s a real concern for substitute teachers and for the students that they teach to have a teacher who is brand new to the school’s environment, may not even have the contact number for the school principal or the teachers next door,” said Tara Kini, the director for state policy at the Learning Policy Institute.
 “In a crisis situation, they’re really on their own in a classroom filled with students they haven’t previously met before.”

-In Briscoe’s case, he told the students to cover their mouths based off of what he had heard occurred at other school shootings in the past.
-“That was something I never learned in training,” Briscoe, who earned around $12 an hour substitute teaching at Santa Fe High School, said.
-“It was something for me that just clicked.”
-This fight-or-flight mentality applies to all teachers thrust into these terrifying situations — whether they had gone through training or were familiar with the space or not, Briscoe said.
-But with two mass-casualty school shootings this year thus far, the layout of a classroom and lockdown procedures are on the top of the minds for some substitute teachers at each new gig.
+With two mass-casualty school shootings this year thus far, the layout of a classroom and lockdown procedures are on the top of the minds for some substitute teachers at each new gig.
 “We’re expected to go in there and do the same job,” said Ginger Swanson, a 44-year-old substitute teacher based in Ohio.
 “We should have access to the same tools and information.”

-In addition to dealing with all the usual complexities of being a substitute teacher, educators like Briscoe and Swanson are also now being tasked with possibly risking their lives for around $107 a day on average, according to Indeed.
+In addition to dealing with all the usual complexities of being a substitute teacher, educators like Swanson are also now being tasked with possibly risking their lives for around $107 a day on average, according to Indeed.

 Any time Swanson walks into a new classroom now, she thinks: Is there more than one exit?
 What’s this building’s floor plan?
 Can I open that window?
 Can the kids fit out the window?
 Can I?
 Where does the window lead to?
 What could I use to barricade the door?

 “You can’t just read your lesson plan and have a day with the kids,” Swanson said.
 “You have to keep [the potential for a shooting] in the back of your mind now.”

 Swanson didn’t have these thoughts back when she began substitute teaching in 2012.
 She now wants schools in her counties to host orientations for substitute teachers so they can have a better sense of its protocols, lockdown procedures, layout and more.

 Sayzie Koldys, a substitute teacher based in Maine who has taught along the East Coast over the last 20 years, has those thoughts now, too.
 A couple of years ago, the middle school she was teaching at for the day went into a lockdown.
 At that point, she realized she was unprepared for an emergency if one were to occur.
-“I’m focused on learning students names, best techniques for maintaining order when I don’t know students, and learning lessons so that I can teach them to students,” Koldys told TIME in an e-mail.
+“I’m focused on learning students names, best techniques for maintaining order when I don’t know students, and learning lessons so that I can teach them to students,” Koldys told TIME in an email.
 “I haven’t been focused on the best escape routes out of different areas of the building.”

 The shooting in Santa Fe, she said, was a tipping point for her.
 At her teaching gig at a high school in Maine Wednesday morning, Koldys checked the window to see if she could easily unlock it to escape.

-Note: This story has been updated to remove quotations and information attributed to a man who identified himself as David Briscoe and said he was a substitute teacher at Santa Fe High School at the time of the shooting.
-After learning of questions surrounding his identity, a representative for the Santa Fe Independent School District told TIME Wednesday that it had no record of employment for anyone with that name.